 Shortly after the first asbestos trust fund was established by Johns Manville in 1988, nearly 100 other asbestos companies proceeded to file for bankruptcy reorganization under section 524(g) of the U.S. Bankruptcy Code.
 Nowadays, there are 60 active asbestos trust funds from which former workers severely injured by long-term occupational asbestos exposure can request financial compensation.
 Although the process of recovering compensation is not complex in itself, there are numerous factors which could easily prevent your asbestos claim from being approved by the board of trustees if you choose to file by yourself.

 Additionally, there are a series of important aspects only a lawyer specializing in asbestos litigation will know how to properly take care of to ensure you will receive the maximum compensation you are eligible for.
 The most important aspect when it comes to asbestos cases is undoubtedly the statute of limitations, which prevents victims of asbestos exposure from filing a claim with asbestos trust funds if a certain period of time elapsed.
-Each U.S. state has a different statute of limitations, ranging between one and six years.
+Each U.S. state has a different statute of limitations, ranging between one and three years.
 If you intend to seek financial compensation for your asbestos injury, being up-to-date with the statute of limitations which applies to your case is crucial.
 A lawyer will not be able to help you file a claim with asbestos trust funds if the statute of limitations expired and you will thereby lose your right to compensation.
 This is why it is extremely important to take legal action as soon as you find out about your illness.

 Each asbestos trust fund is managed by a board of trustees who do not have any connection with the company's executives or staff.
 At the moment, only individuals diagnosed with mesothelioma, asbestosis or lung cancer qualify for compensation from asbestos trust funds.
 In order to request financial compensation from a certain asbestos trust fund, you have to file a claim.
 While you can file it on your own, it is highly advisable to seek the help of a lawyer specializing in asbestos litigation, as there are a lot of factors which might negatively impact your chances of recovering the money you deserve.
 A legal team with vast experience in asbestos cases will promptly take care of all the necessary paperwork before submitting your asbestos claim.